 - (D) Defined benefit pension plans IFRS differs from US GAAP with respect to the recognition of actuarial gains and losses and prior service costs, the calculation of the discount rate for the defined benefit obligation, the calculation of net interest cost and the recognition of contribution taxes.
-The impacts of these differences to the statement of income for the year ended 31 December 2015 and for the year ended 31 December 2014 were: (1) an increase to cost of sales of €6 million and €2 million, respectively; (2) an increase to selling and distribution expenses of €5 million and €2 million, respectively; (3) an increase to administrative expenses of €8 million and €3 million, respectively; (4) an increase to finance income of €2 million and €3 million, respectively and (5) an increase to finance costs of €2 million and €2 million, respectively.
-Additionally, these differences resulted in the following changes to the pension component of other comprehensive income: an increase of €24 million (€10 million net of tax) for the year ended 31 December 2015 and an increase of €2 million for the year ended 31 December 2015. - (E) Options designated as hedging instruments Adjustment reflects increases of €3 million to finance costs and the net investment hedge component of other comprehensive income for the impact of separating the intrinsic value and time value of options designated as hedging instruments for the year ended 31 December 2015. - (F) Share-based compensation plans Adjustment reflects additional compensation cost of €2 million as a result of separating the share-based payment awards between equity- and cash-settled components under IFRS for both the years ended 31 December 2015 and 31 December 2014. - ^(G) Income tax expense The total changes in CCE's tax position from the adjustments between US GAAP and IFRS resulted in a decrease to income tax expense of €1 million for the year ended 31 December 2015 and an increase to income tax expense of €1 million for the year ended 31 December 2015.
+The impacts of these differences to the statement of income for the year ended 31 December 2015 and for the year ended 31 December 2014 were: (1) an increase to cost of sales of €6 million and €2 million, respectively; (2) an increase to selling and distribution expenses of €5 million and €2 million, respectively; (3) an increase to administrative expenses of €8 million and €2 million, respectively; (4) an increase to finance income of €2 million and €3 million, respectively.
+Additionally, these differences resulted in the following changes to the pension component of other comprehensive income: an increase of €24 million net of tax) for the year ended 31 December 2015. - (E) Options designated as hedging instruments Adjustment reflects increases of €3 million to finance costs and the net investment hedge component of other comprehensive income for the impact of separating the intrinsic value and time value of options designated as hedging instruments for the year ended 31 December 2015. - (F) Share-based compensation plans Adjustment reflects additional compensation cost of €2 million as a result of separating the share-based payment awards between equity- and cash-settled components under IFRS for both the years ended 31 December 2015 and 31 December 2014. - (G) Income tax expense The total changes in CCE's tax position from the adjustments between US GAAP and IFRS resulted in a decrease to income tax expense of €1 million for the year ended 31 December 2015 and an increase to income tax expense of €1 million for the year ended 31 December 2014.